5 Popular Open-Source Data Lineage Tools to Consider in 2023

 Highly inspired by OpenTelemetry, which is omnipresent in the data observability space, OpenLineage aims to build an open standard for data lineage collection and analysis.

-Integration is at the core of OpenLineage's design and mission.
+Integration is at the core of OpenLineage’s design and mission.
 It integrates with ETL frameworks, data orchestration engines, metadata catalogs, data quality engines, and data lineage tools.
 OpenLineage uses JSONSchema for the API definitions, supporting a gamut of languages and frameworks.
-One of the popular data tools, Egeria, has its core metadata layer built on top of OpenLineage.
+Egeria, a popular data lineage tool that we’ve referenced above, has its core metadata layer built on top of OpenLineage.